Battlbox

 How Power Outages Increase Carbon Monoxide Risks

-Incomplete Combustion: When appliances like furnaces or stoves operate without adequate airflow, they may burn fuel incompletely, leading to increased CO production.
-This risk is particularly pronounced if these devices rely on electric fans for ventilation, as they may not function correctly during a power outage.
+- Incomplete Combustion: Appliances like furnaces may burn fuel incompletely if they lack adequate airflow.
+If these devices rely on electric fans for ventilation, they may not vent properly during an outage.

 Real-World Examples

-A 2021 cold snap in Texas highlighted the dangers of carbon monoxide poisoning associated with prolonged power outages.
-During this extreme weather event, many residents resorted to using generators and other fuel-burning appliances, resulting in at least 11 deaths and over 1,400 emergency room visits due to CO poisoning.
-Research indicates that the risk is particularly elevated during outages lasting longer than 24 hours, with children being more susceptible.
+The dangers are well-documented.
+During a 2021 cold snap in Texas, prolonged power outages led residents to use generators and fuel-burning appliances indoors.
+This resulted in at least 11 deaths and over 1,400 emergency room visits.
+Research shows that the risk is highest during outages lasting longer than 24 hours, with children being particularly susceptible to the effects.

 Carbon Monoxide Detectors: Your First Line of Defense